sodascience/metasyn/docs/source/usage/quick_start.rst

    mf.to_json("exported_metaframe.json")

-To load a saved MetaDataset, use the following code:
+To load a saved MetaFrame, use the following code:

 .. code-block:: python